Debt Management and Your Credit Score

 What is my Credit Report?

 When you apply for credit, the lender will use a credit referencing agency to assess your suitability and risk.
-The agency will look at how you have conducted yourself in the past when it comes to paying off credit and will come up with a score which will reflect that.
+The agency will look at how you have repaid debts in the past when it comes to paying off credit and will come up with a score which will reflect that.

 Check Your Personal Details